 To make the robot move forward you must turn the motors in different directions.
 That is a different experience.

 Find the complete short course at:

 Building instructions for the robot build with LEGO Mindstorms EV3.
-It is called "Frankenstein" because the two motors are in two different direction
+It is called "Frankenstein" because the two motors are in two different directions.

 Program the robot to more in a triangle.
 Create a program, take a picture, upload a video and share it with us.